Jorge Sampaoli: Early life

-Sampaoli was born in Casilda, a small town located in Caseros Department of the Santa Fe Province in Argentina.
-In his youth, he was very passionate about football, playing for amateur teams in his hometown league.
-He eventually joined Newell's Old Boys youth team, where he gained the nickname "Tobogán de piojos" (which literally translates to "lice slide") because of his premature baldness.
-While at the club he suffered a tibia and fibula injury in 1979, forcing him to retire from playing professional football at the age of 19.
-During his last playing years and his first managerial years, he also worked part-time at a bank.
+Jorge Sampaoli was born in Casilda, in the Caseros Department of Santa Fe Province, Argentina.
+In his youth he played for amateur sides in his local league before joining the Newell's Old Boys youth setup, where he later said he suffered from stage fright that prevented him from progressing.
+While at the club he suffered fractures to his tibia and fibula in 1979, forcing him to retire from playing at age 19.
+During his final playing years and early coaching career he worked part-time at a bank.

 Coaching career

 Early career

 In October 1991, aged just 31, Sampaoli acted as an interim coach for hometown side Club Atlético Alumni, as manager Mario Bonavera was out on a personal trip.
 During that season, he was already working as a fitness coach aside from being a defensive midfielder.
 He was given the role of manager of the club's youth setup in the following year, but only retired in 1993.
 In 1994 he was named manager of the first team, taking the club to the finals of the Liga Casildense de Fútbol, but lost it to CA 9 de Julio de Arequito.
 In the following season, he again reached the finals, but suffered defeat to the very same club.

 For the 1996 season, Sampaoli was appointed at 9 Julio's rivals CA Belgrano de Arequito, and coached to win the year's league title with the side.
 In May of that year, he was hired by Primera B Metropolitana side Argentino de Rosario, and ended the season in the 13th position.
 He subsequently returned to Alumni and Belgrano, before taking over CA Aprendices Casildenses in 1999; with the latter side, he won two consecutive Liga Casildense titles.

 Sampaoli returned to a third stint with Alumni in 2001, after a short stint back at Argentino de Rosario in the previous year.
 Despite reaching the finals of the Liga Casildense, he lost it to former side Aprendices.